Slow persuasion: The sender's value function

-The proof relies heavily on our dynamic programming principle, \Cref{lemma:viscosity}.
-In particular, the three lemmata below are derived using the fact that $v$ is a viscosity solution of \eqref{eq:hjb}.
+The proof relies heavily on \Cref{theorem:viscosity}.
+In particular, all three lemmata below are derived using the fact that $v$ is a viscosity solution of \eqref{eq:hjb}.

-\begin{proof}[Proof of \Cref{proposition:value_fn}] By \Cref{lemma:viscosity}, $v$ is a viscosity solution of \eqref{eq:hjb} satisfying $v=u$ on $\{0,1\}$.
+\begin{proof}[Proof of \Cref{proposition:value_fn}] By \Cref{theorem:viscosity}, $v$ is a viscosity solution of \eqref{eq:hjb} satisfying $v=u$ on $\{0,1\}$.
 It follows that $v$ is continuous.
 The fact that $u = \cav u$ on $\{0,1\}$ follows from upper semi-continuity of $u$.
 We have $u \leq v$ because for any $p \in [0,1]$, the value $u(p)$ is attainable (by setting $\lambda=0$ forever), so must be lower than the optimal value $v(p)$.

-To show that $v \leq \cav u$, take any $p \in [0,1]$, and consider the auxiliary problem in which the principal may choose any $[0,1]$-valued process $(p_t)_{t \in \R_+}$ satisfying $\E(p_t) = p$ for every $t \in \R_+$.
-The value $V(p)$ of this problem must exceed $v(p)$ since any belief process the principal can induce in her best-reply problem is available in the auxiliary problem.
-And we have $V(p) = (\cav u)(p)$ since the auxiliary problem consists of a sequence of independent static persuasion problems (one for each instant $t$), in each of which the optimal value is $(\cav u)(p)$ since $u$ is upper semi-continuous.
+To show that $v \leq \cav u$, take any $p \in [0,1]$, and consider the auxiliary problem in which the sender may choose any $[0,1]$-valued process $(p_t)_{t \in \R_+}$ satisfying $\E(p_t) = p$ for every $t \in \R_+$.
+The value $V(p)$ of this problem must exceed $v(p)$ since any belief process the sender can induce in her best-reply problem is available in the auxiliary problem.
+And we have $V(p) = (\cav u)(p)$ since the auxiliary problem consists of a sequence of independent unconstrained persuasion problems (one for each instant $t$), in each of which the optimal value is $(\cav u)(p)$ since $u$ is upper semi-continuous.

 For $(0,1) \setminus C$, we show in \cref{app:lemma_v_u} that \begin{lemma} On $(0,1) \setminus C$, we have $v=u$. \end{lemma}

 Now for $C$.
 In \cref{app:lemma_v_C1}, we prove that \begin{lemma} $v$ is continuously differentiable on $C$. \end{lemma}